 What are different types of hairlines for women and men?
 Can be understood by discussing these variances regarding positions, flow and pattern of hairs.
 Firstly, we discuss about the variations due to position of it.
 For a male, it is mostly found further back on the skull than a female one.
 It creates the appearance of a larger, more prominent forehead for males.
-This is highlighted even more due to the ageing of hair’ boundaries or edges.
+This is highlighted even more due to the ageing of boundaries.
 Now the second variation is due to the shape.
 Regardless of the position, the shape is different as well.
 A male typically has receded shrines that give the hair edges an “M” shape.
 Conversely, the female hair pattern is usually oval-shaped.
 Later one is smoother and full around the facial edge.
 The temporal area is one of the most significant areas.
 As it is a hallmark of female beauty, the shape of the outer temple area is particularly important.

 What are different types of hairlines for women and men? has a brief discussion.
 As so far, we have discussed two major variants; shape and position, but the list of these differences is very long.
-The next one which has a very impressive impact on male and female hair’ appearances is ageing pattern.
+The next one which has a very impressive impact on male and female appearances is ageing pattern.
 An additional and significant variation between male and female comes with age.
-There is usually a male pattern of baldness with a recession of the hair boundaries.
+There is usually a male pattern of baldness with a recession of frontline.
 This is the one, that usually won’t occur in females.
 However, biological females sometimes get suffer from hair loss, it is usually an all-over thinning of the hair from the entire scalp and isn’t specifically targeted to only a particular area.
 Although male pattern hair loss is unwanted and uneven for most of the males, it can be particularly distressing for trans-females as it serves as a physical and appearance sign of an uneven male phenotype.
 A receded one or a bald spot in the crown may pose a significant impact when completing a male to female appearance.

 What type of hairline can be reconstructed after a hair transplant in Lahore Pakistan?